leios/gpu-handbook/src/content/abstractions.md

 I remember when I saw this for the first time, I was surprised.
 In my mind, it shouldn't have mattered when the cores finished their operations.
 The `for` loop should have naturally just output everything in the right order, regardless of when the computation was done!

+The `for` loop is an overloaded expression that does completely different things depending on what it's "iterating" over.
+In some cases, it's not even iterating at all!

+The problem with looping is that it's inherently iterative.
+That is to say that `i = 1` will come before `i = 2`, which comes before `i = 3`, and so on.
+This is totally fine when we are talking about running code on a single core of a CPU, but let's face it.
+No one is writing code for a single-core CPU nowadays because such computers essentially don't exist.
+Nowadays, we really do care about parallelism.
+`Threads.@threads` (or similar approaches from other languages) feels a bandage solution to transform an iterative method into a parallel one which can be misleading for students.

 The fact is that `Threads.@threads` is fundamentally changing the loop into something completely different.
 We can't just slap that bad boy on anything.